daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D8: Jan 8 2018

+**Today's Progress**: Learning about Objects within arrays, and did some simple challenges to use my new knowledge.

 ## R2D7: Jan 7 2018

 **Today's Progress**: Did some array algorithms and then learned to "make my own forEach" - now a bit brainfudgy.